koriaf/parks-bce-integration-bookable-things/api.rst

-This shows how the API is used by booking Agents (such as BCE) to create and manage bookings in the Parks Australia systems.
+This shows how the API is used by booking Agents (such as BCE) to create and manage bookings in the Parks Australia systems, and by the delivery organisations to manage bookable things and available slots.

 .. uml:: api_overview.uml